JSDUNIYA/nextjs-base-app/README.md

 export default Home;
 ```

-### next js will add it's own server so in your package-json file add this in script section
+### Next js will add it's own server so in your package-json file add this in script section

 ```js
 "dev": "PORT=3001 next dev"
 ```
-### to run application
+### To run application

 ```console
 npm run dev
 ```

+### Routing

+Add more files inside pages folder with name of file ex : about.js to run this file url should be localhost:3001/about/